Khushidawra/Demo-App-BE/README.md

    Now the Database is setup.

 2.Setup the Code in VS Studio
+Open the .sln file in first Demo-App-BE Folder.
 Update the appSettings.json set ServerName to your SSMS ServerName and Database Name to Newly Created Database.

 3.Run the Code